Mountain Ridge Protection.

 § 113A-211.
 Enforcement and penalties.

-(a) Violations of this Article shall be subject to the same criminal sanctions, civil penalties and equitable remedies as violations of county ordinances under G.S.
-153A-123.
+(a) Violations of this Article shall be subject to the same criminal sanctions, civil penalties and equitable remedies as provided by G.S.
+160D-404.

 (b) Any person injured by a violation of this Article or any person who resides in the county in which the violation occurred may bring a civil action against the person alleged to be in violation.
 The action may seek: